Rolayet/GWAS-GBD/README.md

 # Project Plan:

-## B. Adding the Impact Factor to the GWAS Catalog
+## A. Adding the Impact Factor to the GWAS Catalog
 Impact factors were searched using Clarivate and/or journal websites.

 ### Update: In the GWAS file, there are 915 unique journal names.
 Among these journals, 28 unique have no impact factors (i.e., the impact factors were not found in either Clarivate or the journal website, or the journal is discontinued).